Harker School

-The Harker School is a private, non-profit school located in San Jose, California.
-Founded in 1893 as Manzanita Hall, Harker now has three campuses: Bucknall, Union, and Saratoga, named after the streets on which they lie.
+The Harker School is a private, co-educational school located in San Jose, California.
+Founded in 1893 as Manzanita Hall, Harker has three campuses: Bucknall, Union, and Saratoga, named after the streets on which they lie.

-About
+Overview

-The Bucknall campus houses the Lower School (kindergarten through grade 5), the Union campus houses the Middle School (grades 6-8), and the Saratoga campus houses the Upper School (grades 9 through 12).
+The Bucknall campus houses the Lower School (kindergarten through grade 5), the Union campus houses the Middle School (grades 6–8), and the Saratoga campus houses the Upper School (grades 9 through 12).

-Harker School's tuition is significantly higher than most comparable private schools in the Bay Area.
+Harker School's tuition is higher than comparable private schools in the Bay Area.
 Many of the 35+ after-school programs have historically been included in the tuition.
+As of 2025, annual tuition for the Lower School is $48,500, compared to $57,500 for the Middle School, and $62,950 for the Upper School.
+The San Francisco Chronicle noted that tuition at the most expensive private schools in the Bay Area, including Harker, exceeds "two of California’s top private colleges, Stanford University and Santa Clara University," and "far exceed undergraduate tuition rates for public colleges."